DevExpress/devextreme-documentation/concepts/05 UI Components/Lookup/20 Customize the Appearance/05 Customize Item Appearance.md

         // ...
     ];

 Using similar techniques, you can customize the input field of the **Lookup**.
-The template for it should be assigned to the [fieldTemplate](/api-reference/10%20UI%20Widgets/dxLookup/1%20Configuration/fieldTemplate.md '/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#fieldTemplate') option.
+The template for it should be assigned to the [fieldTemplate](/api-reference/10%20UI%20Widgets/dxLookup/1%20Configuration/fieldTemplate.md '/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#fieldTemplate') property.

 ---
 ##### jQuery